-Oakton Community College had no unfounded crime reports in 2019.
+Oakton College had no unfounded crime reports in 2023.

 Oakton does not have any residence halls, dorms, or housing facilities either on or off campus.
-The college also does not have any officially recognized student organizations with on- or off-campus housing facilities.
+The College also does not have any officially recognized student organizations with on- or off-campus housing facilities.

-\A good faith effort was made to obtain these crime statistics.
-However the data were not available in the format requested.
+^{}A good faith effort was made to obtain these crime statistics.
+However the data was not available in the format requested.

-1600 East Golf Road, Des Plaines, Illinois 60016 7701 North Lincoln Avenue, Skokie, Illinois 60077 www.oakton.edu
+1600 East Golf Road, Des Plaines, Illinois 60016 7701 North Lincoln Avenue, Skokie, Illinois 60077 oakton.edu